top of page

 • Sarah Fielke | quilting patterns

-STOP, THIEF!
-BOM Now Open Join Now The woods are lovely, dark and deep.
+The woods are lovely, dark and deep.
 Many stitches before we sleep.
 BIG WOODS BOM Learn the fine art of hand appliqué from the extraordinary quilter, teacher, designer, and author Sarah Fielke as you stitch along with Tula Pink.
-Learn more and register Sew Surfside Retreat Date - August 23 and 24, 2024 Location - Recreation Centre Annex, Avalon Beach, NSW, Australia Learn More Here Where to Quilt Gallery Quilt Eye Candy Inspiring Customer Quilts To play, press and hold the enter key.
+Join Now STOP, THIEF!
+BOM Now Open Join Now Sew Surfside Retreat Date - August 23 and 24, 2024 Location - Recreation Centre Annex, Avalon Beach, NSW, Australia Purchase tickets now Where to Quilt Gallery Quilt Eye Candy Inspiring Customer Quilts To play, press and hold the enter key.
 To stop, release the enter key.
 Customer Award Winning Quilts To play, press and hold the enter key.
 To stop, release the enter key.

 View All